 2. Reduced overhead

-In a first-party model, you need to hold purchase inventory from suppliers, and hold it until it sells.
+In a first-party model, you need to purchase inventory from suppliers, and hold it until it sells.
 In an online marketplace, third-party sellers are on the hook for warehousing.
 At a time when there’s an acute shortage of warehouse space in the United States, an asset-light approach is particularly significant.

 3. Increased agility